BlackBoxVision/react-link-state/README.md

 **You can also pass to withLinkState an Array defining the keys for the component state.**

-**withLinkState** provides you with two functions injected as props:
+**withLinkState** provides you with a set of functions injected as props:

 - **linkState** -> takes a **key** and a **callback** as params and returns an Object containing the current value taken from the state, and  the onChange event handler for the input.
 The **callback** parameter is a function that takes the value received by the onChange event and performs a mutation over it.
 Just like this one: